Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 INCOME GUIDELINES 1 person household: $29,3002 person household: $33,5003 person household: $37,5004 person household: $41,8505 person household: 45,2006 person household: 48,550

-Digital copies are available on the City's website, under the Budget Office.
-Budget Office
+Digital copies are available from the Budget Office.

 Between the period of February 15th and April 30th the City of Danville Open Burning Regulations prohibit burning before 4 pm if the fire is in or within 300 feet of woodland, brushland or fields containing dry grass or other flammable material.